-I’ve made my fair share of meatballs, mostly with a tomato based sauce.
-Up until then, I would never have imagined how good Creamy Swedish meatballs could be.
-If you’re late to the party, like me, you’re in for a delicious surprise!
+As a food blogger and recipe developer, I’ve made my fair share of meatballs, mostly with a tomato based sauce.
+These Creamy Swedish meatballs are a surprising departure from the usual.
+If you are late to the party like me, you are in for the most delicious surprise.

-Meatballs and spaghetti originated from New York in the early 1920’s, the creation of ingenious Italian immigrants, not from Italy itself, as is often thought.
-It seems most countries have their own version the ever popular meatball.
+Meatballs and spaghetti originated from New York in the early 1920’s, the creation of ingenious Italian immigrants, not from Italy, as is often thought.
+Most countries have their own version of meatballs.
 Favourites in the Bibby’s Kitchen are tapas-style Spanish meatballs, North African chermoula meatballs and of course, Italian Prosciutto meatballs.
 Adding to the blog’s meatball repertoire is my latest favourite, creamy Swedish meatballs.
-This is the first time I’ve made the Nordic speciality, Sweden’s famed meatball, known to locals as Köttbullar.
+It is my first time making this Nordic speciality, Sweden’s famed meatball, known to locals as Köttbullar.

 Traditionally, Swedish meatballs are made with pork mince.
 I made it with beef mince and it worked a charm.
 I’ve also added mushrooms to the sauce and a drizzle of lemony extra virgin olive oil to contrasts the richness of the sauce.
-Fluffy mashed potatoes or tagliatelle are perfect to serve alongside.
+Fluffy mashed potatoes or tagliatelle are happy bedfellows.

 Creamy Swedish meatballs with mushrooms

 - 500g lean beef mince